Diamondback Energy (NASDAQ:FANG) Price Target Raised to $101.00 at Mizuho

-Diamondback Energy (NASDAQ:FANG) had its price target upped by Mizuho from $92.00 to $101.00 in a research report sent to investors on Tuesday, The Fly reports.
-They currently have a buy rating on the oil and natural gas company’s stock.
+Diamondback Energy (NASDAQ:FANG) had its target price lifted by investment analysts at Mizuho from $92.00 to $101.00 in a research report issued to clients and investors on Monday, Benzinga reports.
+The brokerage currently has a “buy” rating on the oil and natural gas company’s stock.
+Mizuho’s price target would suggest a potential upside of 27.33% from the company’s previous close.

 Diamondback Energy, Inc, an independent oil and natural gas company, focuses on the acquisition, development, exploration, and exploitation of unconventional and onshore oil and natural gas reserves in the Permian Basin in West Texas.
 It primarily focuses on the development of the Spraberry and Wolfcamp formations of the Midland basin; and the Wolfcamp and Bone Spring formations of the Delaware basin, which are part of the Permian Basin in West Texas and New Mexico.